matt-antone/Scorer/memory-bank/progress.md

 ## Known Issues

-- **None**: All major bugs related to installation, game state, and UI initialization have been resolved.
+- **None**: All major bugs related to installation, game state, UI initialization, and the recent startup crash have been resolved.

 ## Blockers